 HIM is an opportunity to work one-on-one with a scholar or artist in your field to pursue sustained independent reading and to write a thesis.

 The Honors in the Major application process has two parts.
-The first part is the English Department application, which involves submitting a writing sample, transcripts, letter of recommendation from a faculty member, and a few other documents.
-This packet of material is read by a committee of English faculty who then inform you of the decision.
-You can download the application.
+The first part is the Burnett Honors College Eligibility Form found here: Burnett Honors College application.
+Once you are found to be eligible, you complete the Department of English HIM application, which involves submitting a brief writing sample (or personal statement) and have a faculty member email a letter of recommendation to the HIM Coordinator (firstname.lastname@example.org).
+The application packet is read by a committee of English faculty who then inform you of the decision.
+You can download the application form.
 The second part is the Burnett Honors College application.

 Your department application should be submitted at least two weeks before the end of classes during the semester before you intend to begin your HIM work.
 Keep in mind, however, that the application process is faster in the fall and spring semesters than in summer—if you can, apply for fall HIM admission at the end of spring semester rather than during the summer semester.
 BHC deadlines are available on the BHC website.

 You can view past HIM theses in the UCF library; View the list.